ioChem-BD/documentation/installation/installation.md

 root# BASEPATH/postinstall.sh
 ```

-### Copy a valid license file to the installation folder

-Create module requires a license file to run.
-It is distributed separately and it is named **license.out**.
-So before starting our web service we will copy this file into _BASE\_PATH_/create folder.
-Now we are ready to call the startup script file and start the ioChem-BD service.

 ### Edit /etc/hosts

 You must add an entry on /etc/hosts to avoid ioChem-BD web services to go outside your network to find your domain, so you must enter the following line on /etc/hosts,